DaRos97/MoireBands/last_lap/1_tight_binding/README.md

 ##Ygg:
     - Computing with range 0.1 to 1.0, WSe2 and WS2, on both cuts and also just on KGK --> DONE
 ##Bao
-    - Computing same just for WS2 after adjusting offset
+    - Computing same just for WS2 and just KGK+KMKp after adjusting offset